Mach's principle: Einstein's use of the principle

 There is a fundamental issue in relativity theory: if all motion is relative, how can we measure the inertia of a body?
 We must measure the inertia with respect to something else.
 But what if we imagine a particle completely on its own in the universe?
 We might hope to still have some notion of its state of motion.
 Mach's principle is sometimes interpreted as the statement that such a particle's state of motion has no meaning in that case.

 In Mach's words, the principle is embodied as follows:

 Albert Einstein seemed to view Mach's principle as something along the lines of:

 In this sense, at least some of Mach's principles are related to philosophical holism.
 Mach's suggestion can be taken as the injunction that gravitation theories should be relational theories.
 Einstein brought the principle into mainstream physics while working on general relativity.
 Indeed, it was Einstein who first coined the phrase Mach's principle.
 There is much debate as to whether Mach really intended to suggest a new physical law since he never states it explicitly.

 The writing in which Einstein found inspiration was Mach's book The Science of Mechanics (1883, tr.
 1893), where the philosopher criticized Newton's idea of absolute space, in particular the argument that Newton gave sustaining the existence of an advantaged reference system: what is commonly called "Newton's bucket argument".

 In his Philosophiae Naturalis Principia Mathematica, Newton tried to demonstrate that one can always decide if one is rotating with respect to the absolute space, measuring the apparent forces that arise only when an absolute rotation is performed.
 If a bucket is filled with water, and made to rotate, initially the water remains still, but then, gradually, the walls of the vessel communicate their motion to the water, making it curve and climb up the borders of the bucket, because of the centrifugal forces produced by the rotation.
-This thought experiment demonstrates that the centrifugal forces arise only when the water is in rotation with respect to the absolute space (represented here by the earth's reference frame, or better, the distant stars) instead, when the bucket was rotating with respect to the water no centrifugal forces were produced, this indicating that the latter was still with respect to the absolute space.
+This experiment demonstrates that the centrifugal forces arise only when the water is in rotation with respect to the absolute space (represented here by the earth's reference frame, or better, the distant stars) instead, when the bucket was rotating with respect to the water no centrifugal forces were produced, this indicating that the latter was still with respect to the absolute space.